nemanjamil/langgraph-copilotkit/README.md

 ---

+## 5. Access LangGraph Studio
+Open your browser and navigate to this [url](https://smith.langchain.com/studio?baseUrl=http://localhost:8123) to access LangGraph studio.

+---

 ## Notes
 - Ensure all services are running concurrently for proper functionality.
 - Confirm that environment variables are correctly set for the agent.